 “Through the Lenten Film Series with Sr. Rose, we meet the faithful where they are, online and through social media,” says Fr.
 Eddie Siebert, S.J, executive producer for Loyola Productions.
 “Pope Francis himself said the Internet is a gift from God that facilitates communication, and we are proud to be offering online Lenten programming that we think Pope Francis would welcome.”

-Let us pray in thanksgiving for the life Fr.
-Bill Harmless, S.J., who was called to eternal life on October 14, 2014.
-Bill died suddenly and unexpectedly while out for an evening walk.
-He was 61 years old, a Jesuit for 36 years, and a priest for 27 years.
+Let us pray in thanksgiving for the life of Fr.
+Leon S. Rausch S.J., who was called to eternal life on March 14, 2015.
+Leon died in the company of his Jesuit brothers at St. Camillus, in Wauwatosa, WI.
+He was just shy of ninety-one years old, a Jesuit for sixty-eight years, and a priest for fifty-five years.